lgiordani/punch/README.md

 VERSION = ['major', 'minor', 'patch']
 ```

 This is a description that fits a standard 3-numbers version as described by the plain semver (http://semver.org) without meta information.
 The order of the parts is important, since when increasing the value of a part (which is what punch does), the following ones shall be reset to their initial value.

 Each version part may also be fully specified through a dictionary that contains a `name`, a `type` and other keywords that depend on the part type.
-THe former example may be fully rewritter as
+The former example may be fully rewritten as

 ```python
 VERSION = [